RandyCyberNet/AWS-network-infrastructure-project/README.md

 GuardDuty uses multiple data sources and detection techniques (including threat intelligence and anomaly-based detection) to generate actionable findings for investigation and response.
 Making it a sutible choice for threat detection in cloud environment.

-> These services are part of a future enhancement meant to improve our business continuity, while also strengthening the security and visibility of the organization.
+> These services are part of a future enhancement meant to improve business continuity, while also strengthening the security and visibility of the organization.

 ---